Skip to main content

 Flora Ecosystems

-The forest communities of Bosque de Galilea are dominated by cloud forest tree species characteristic of the Colombian central Andes, including members of the families Lauraceae, Melastomataceae, Rubiaceae, and Clusiaceae.
+The forest communities of Bosque de Galilea are dominated by cloud forest tree species characteristic of the Colombian Eastern Cordillera, including members of the families Lauraceae, Melastomataceae, Rubiaceae, and Clusiaceae.
 Tree ferns of the genus Cyathea create a distinctive understory layer, while mosses and lichens blanket virtually every surface in the humid interior, creating the characteristic green-on-green appearance of Colombian cloud forests.
 Bromeliads and orchids are abundant as epiphytes, with the park hosting dozens of orchid species including several endemic to this section of the Andes.
 At higher elevations, the forest transitions through sub-páramo scrub dominated by Hypericum shrubs, Pentacalia composites, and bamboo thickets of Chusquea.
 The forest floor supports a rich herb layer including ferns, selaginellas, and various Gesneriaceae, contributing to the park's exceptional plant diversity.

 Geology

-The geology of the Bosque de Galilea area reflects the complex Andean tectonic setting of central Colombia, where the central cordillera has been uplifted along major fault systems associated with the ongoing subduction of the Nazca Plate.
+The geology of the Bosque de Galilea area reflects the complex Andean tectonic setting of central Colombia, where the eastern cordillera has been uplifted along major fault systems associated with the ongoing subduction of the Nazca Plate.
 The underlying rocks include metamorphic basement complexes of Precambrian and Paleozoic age, overlain in places by Mesozoic sedimentary sequences and cut by Cenozoic intrusive bodies.
 Volcanic ash deposits from the nearby Nevado del Tolima and other Andean stratovolcanoes have contributed to the deep, fertile soils that support dense forest growth throughout the montane zone.
 The landscape is characterized by steep, deeply dissected river valleys carved by fast-flowing streams originating in the upper cloud forest and sub-páramo zones, creating dramatic relief and numerous waterfall features throughout the park.

 Climate And Weather